alycia-noel/alycia-noel.github.io/_posts/2022-03-01-stat-fair-ml.md

 ## Predicted Outcomes

 The predicted outcomes family of fair machine learning metrics are the simplest, and most intuitive, notions of fairness.
-More explicitly, the predicted outcome class of metrics focuses on using the predicted outcome of various different demographic distributions of the data, and models only satisfy this definition if both the marginalized and non-marginalized groups have equal probability of being assigned to the positive predictive class \cite{verma_fairness_2018}.
+More explicitly, the predicted outcome class of metrics focuses on using the predicted outcome of various different demographic distributions of the data, and models only satisfy this definition if both the marginalized and non-marginalized groups have equal probability of being assigned to the positive predictive class [[5]](https://fairware.cs.umass.edu/papers/Verma.pdf).
 Many different metrics fall into the predicted outcome category, such as statistical parity and conditional statistical parity.
 Additionally, each metric in this group satisfies Rawls' definition of EOP as well as satisfies the statistical constraint of independence and the legal notions of anti-classification and anti-subordination.
-We also note that in the process of certifying and removing bias using fair machine learning metrics from this category, it is common to use the actual labels in place of the predicted labels (see Definition 1.1 of \cite{feldman_certifying_2015}).
+We also note that in the process of certifying and removing bias using fair machine learning metrics from this category, it is common to use the actual labels in place of the predicted labels (see Definition 1.1 of [[6]](https://arxiv.org/abs/1412.3756)).
 But, for simplicity, we present the fair machine learning metrics of this section using the predicted outcome only.

 ### Statistical Parity

 Statistical parity is also often called demographic parity, statistical fairness, equal acceptance rate, or benchmarking.
-As the name implies, it requires that there is an equal probability for both individuals in the marginalized and non-marginalized groups to be assigned to the positive class \cite{dwork_fairness_2011, kusner_loftus_russell_silva}.
+As the name implies, it requires that there is an equal probability for both individuals in the marginalized and non-marginalized groups to be assigned to the positive class [[7]](https://arxiv.org/abs/1104.3913).
 Notationally, statistical parity can be written as:

 <p align="center">
     $P[\hat{Y} = 1 \mid  S = 0] = P [\hat{Y} = 1 \mid  S  = 1]$
 </p>

-In \cite{heidari_moral_2019}, Heidari et al. map statistics-based fair machine learning metrics to equality of opportunity (EOP) models from political philosophy.
+In [[8]](https://dl.acm.org/doi/10.1145/3287560.3287584), Heidari et al. map statistics-based fair machine learning metrics to equality of opportunity (EOP) models from political philosophy.
 In EOP an individual's outcome is affected by their circumstance $c$ (all 'irrelevant' factors like race, gender, status, etc. that a person should not be held accountable for) and effort $e$ (those items which a person can morally be held accountable for).
 For any $c$ and $e$, a policy $\phi$ can be used to create a distribution of utility $U$ (e.g., the acceptance to a school, getting hired for a position, etc.) among the people with circumstance $c$ and effort $e$.

 To map the notions of circumstance and effort to the proposed statistics-based fair machine learning notions, they treat the predictive model $h$ as policy $\phi$ and assume that a person's features can be divided into those that are 'irrelevant' and those that they can be held accountable for (a.k.a, are effort-based).
 Additionally, they let the person's irrelevant features be seen as their individual circumstance ( $\mathbf{z}$ for $c$ ), their effort-based utility as their effort ($d$ for $e$), and their utility be the difference between their actual-effort $a$ and effort-based utility $d$.
 The difference between $a$ and $d$ is much like the difference between $y$ and $\hat{y}$ in machine learning literature.
 In other words, $d$ is the utility a person _should_ receive based on their accountable factors (i.e., the salary a person should receive based on their experience/education/etc.) while $a$ is the utility a person _actually_ receives  (i.e., the actual salary they are paid).
-Here, we recall the proof for statistical parity as Rawls' EOP as presented in \cite{heidari_moral_2019}:
+Here, we recall the proof for statistical parity as Rawls' EOP as presented in [[8]](https://dl.acm.org/doi/10.1145/3287560.3287584)

-#### :information_source: Proposition: Statistical Parity as Rawls' EOP \cite{heidari_moral_2019}
+#### :information_source: Proposition: Statistical Parity as Rawls' EOP [[8]](https://dl.acm.org/doi/10.1145/3287560.3287584)

 Consider the binary classification task where $Y, \hat{Y}=\{0,1\}$.
 Suppose $U = A - D$, $A = \hat{Y}$, and $D = Y = 1$ (i.e., the effort-based utility of all individuals is assumed to be the same).
 Then, the conditions of Rawls' EOP is equivalent to statistical parity when $\hat{Y} = 1$.